otvam/pypeec/docs/technical.md

 ## Dependencies

 **PyPEEC** is entirely programmed in **Python 3** and is using the following packages:
-* PyYAML
+* PyYAML (used everywhere)
+* NumPy (used everywhere)
-* NumPy and SciPy
+* SciPy (used everywhere)
-* scikit-umfpack (for the solver, optional)
+* Pillow (for the mesher)
-* pyFFTW (for the solver, optional)
+* VTK, PyVista (for the mesher, viewer, and plotter)
-* PyVista and Pillow (for the mesher)
+* Matplotlib (for the viewer and plotter)
-* Matplotlib, PyVista, PyVistaQt, QtPy, PyQt5 (for the viewer and plotter)
+* PyVistaQt, QtPy, PyQt5 (for the viewer and plotter)

+The following optional packages are used for speeding up the solver:
+* scikit-umfpack (for the solver)
+* pyFFTW (for the solver)
+* CuPy (for the solver)

-PyPEEC is tested on Linux x64 but should run on other platforms.
+PyPEEC is tested on Linux x86/x64 but should run on other platforms.
-The optional UMFPACK solver is known to be difficult to install on MS Windows.
-It should be noted that some versions of FFTW are compiled without multithreading support.
-The interactions between Qt/PyVista/Matplotlib are likely be sensitive to the environment.
+The following configurations have been tested:
+* RedHat 7.9 on x86/x64
+* Ubuntu 20.04 on x86/x64
+* Ubuntu 22.04 on x86/x64
+* NVIDIA T4 Tensor GPU

 # Optimization

 The code is reasonably optimized, leveraging NumPy and SciPy for the heavy operations.
 All the code is vectorized, no loops are used for the array operations.
 Sparse matrix algebra is used wherever appropriate to speed up the code and limit the memory consumption.
-The optional libraries FFTW and UMFPACK can be used to speed up the solver.

-However, this code is pure Python and advanced optimizations (MKL, GPU, etc.) are not implemented.
+However, this code is pure Python and advanced optimizations (MKL, MPI, etc.) are not implemented.
 Moreover, the memory consumption is not heavily optimized (no customized garbage collection).

+The following optional optimizations are available:
+* FFTW can be used for computing FFTs (default is SciPy)
+* UMFPACK can be used for factorizing sparse matrices (default is SuperLU)
+* CuPy can be used for computing FFTs and matrix multiplications with GPUs (default is CPU)

 ## Configuration